Gr3g0/WTHtoday/_posts/2019-05-23-what-the-health-are-all-these-fluorides.md

 <!-- /wp:paragraph -->

 <!-- wp:quote -->
 <blockquote class="wp-block-quote"><p>"SODIUM FLUOROSILICATE is Toxic by ingestion, inhalation and skin absorption.
-Used as a rodenticide." </p></blockquote>
+Used as a rodenticide." - PubChem </p></blockquote>
 <!-- /wp:quote -->

 <!-- wp:paragraph -->